Pesky flies can start invading your home and outdoor spaces.

 5. Throw Out Overripe and Rotting Produce

-The warmth of the summer months often allows fruits and other foods to spoil quickly and attract flies by the dozen.
+Warm summer temperatures can cause fruits and other foods to spoil quickly, attracting flies.
 Therefore, discard overripe and rotting produce.

 6. Stale Beer

-Beer cans with some residue can work in this way too, as can a trap made with half a cup of stale beer in a closed mason jar.
+Beer cans with some residue can work this way, too, as can a trap using half a cup of stale beer in a closed mason jar.

-Hammer some holes in the metal lid and screw it up tightly.
+Hammer some holes in the metal lid and screw it on tightly.
 Finally, clean out the drowned flies to repeat the process.
-This method also works great against fruit flies.
+This method also works well against fruit flies.

 7. Plants That Repel Flies

-• Wormwood has components that can repel certain insect pests, including these ones.
+- Wormwood contains components that can repel certain insect pests, including these.
 Moreover, you can also use it to repel rabbits.

-Other plants flies hate include lavender, pennyroyal, sage, rosemary, mint, Venus flytrap, tansy, garlic, and Petunias.
+Other plants that may help discourage flies include lavender, pennyroyal, sage, rosemary, mint, Venus flytrap, tansy, garlic, and petunias.

 9. Garlic Spray

-To make a natural fly repellent, mince or puree two bulbs of garlic in half a cup of water.
+To make a natural fly repellent, mince or purée 2 garlic bulbs with 1/2 cup of water.

 Next, pour a pint of boiling water over it and let it steep overnight.
 Remove the solid pieces and use the solution as a spray.

-You can also add a tablespoon of liquid soap to your garlic insect repellent to make it more powerful.
+You can also add a tablespoon of liquid soap to your garlic insect repellent to help the spray stick better to surfaces.

 10. Essential Oils